akyua/Project-Form/readme.md

 > Status: The First Version Completed

+## About the Project:
-### This project its a Registration Form to Sign up.
++ This project it's a Registration Form to Sign up.

 ## Where the user have put their information as: